Copyright © 2023 O'Connor, Acciani and Levy. All rights reserved.

 Even after the legal battles and successful trials of the victims exposed to Roundup, Bayer still stands by the product’s active ingredient claiming that studies have established that glyphosate is safe.
 Bayer offered a statement that said, “while glyphosate will continue to play an important role in agriculture and in Bayer’s portfolio, the company is committed to offering more choices for growers.”

-If you or a loved one is a victim of non-Hodgkin’s lymphoma and suspect that your use of the weed killer is to blame, it is in your best interest to contact a qualified attorney at O’Connor, Acciani & Levy today.
+If you or a loved one is a victim of non-Hodgkin’s lymphoma and suspect that your use of the weed killer is to blame, it is in your best interest to contact a qualified Cincinnati Roundup weed killer lawyer at O’Connor, Acciani & Levy today.
 You should not have to suffer the financial burden that comes with cancer when the manufacturer’s negligence is to blame.
 You can help protect your right to compensation by having a knowledgeable legal team on your side.

 There is no charge for your consultation and you will not be assessed attorney fees unless you are compensated at the end of the legal process.